SuitIThub/SuitIThub/README.md

 Here are a few of my best projects on GitHub:
 - [Vanished-World](https://github.com/SuitIThub/Vanished-World): A game development project that explores an immersive virtual world.
 - [NewsScrape](https://github.com/SuitIThub/NewsScrape): A data scraping project focused on aggregating news articles from various sources.
+- [Mind the School](https://github.com/SuIT-pub/Mind-the-School): A RenPy-Management game surrounding the downfall of a failed school

 Feel free to explore these repositories to get a glimpse of my work.